Warsaw Metro: Cold War era tunnels (1950-1957)

+Current Metro (1983-Present)

+Planning and construction

-Since 1955, planners returned to the old idea of a shallow metro network.
+In 1955, planners returned to the old idea of a shallow metro network.
 However, the planning phase proceeded at a very slow pace and the economic situation prevented all successive governments from actually starting serious work.
 Finally, in 1983, the program was approved by the government and the first tunnels were built.
 Lack of funds, technical difficulties, shortage of materials and outdated tunnelling methods meant that the work progressed very slowly, sometimes at a speed no greater than 2 m per day.

+Opening

 The Metro was opened on 7 April 1995 with a total of 11 stations.
-The initial line, Line M1, has 21 stations over a route distance of 22.7 km.
+The initial line, M1, has 21 stations over a route distance of 22.7 km.

-The station names on the M1 line are announced by Ksawery Jasieński.
+Many of the station name announcements are narrated by Ksawery Jasieński, with some newer stations using recordings by Maciej Gudowski.

+Newer extensions

+On 11 March 2016, a 1 billion PLN (€225 million) contract was awarded to the Italian company Astaldi to build the first phase of the north-east M2 extension with 3.2 km of track and 3 stations: Szwedzka, Targówek Mieszkaniowy, and Trocka.
+On 30 April, construction on Szwedzka station started, and on 2 May, the other two stations started construction.
+Construction of this phase took 3 years, until it opened on 15 September 2019.
+Initially, this extension was to be built at the same time as the west extension which was due to be completed in 2020.
+However, due to delays, it was decided that each extension will be built at its own pace.
+The extension from Rondo Daszyńskiego to Księcia Janusza was opened on 4 April 2020, and the extension from Księcia Janusza to Bemowo was opened on 30 June 2022.
+On 28 September 2022, the extension of M2 consisting of three new stations: Zacisze, Kondratowicza, and Bródno was opened to the public.

+Turkish construction firm Gülermak was commissioned in November 2018 to complete the three western-most stations on the line – Lazurowa, Chrzanów and Karolin.